Kamahl19/react-starter/DOCS.md

 Testing a Vite based project is easiest with [Vitest](https://vitest.dev/) which uses the same configuration (through [vite.config.ts](./vite.config.ts)), sharing a common transformation pipeline during development, build, and test time.
 Vitest is a [Jest](https://jestjs.io/) drop-in replacement with the same API using the same libraries under the hood.
 Please read [Why Vitest](https://vitest.dev/guide/why.html) and [Comparison with Jest](https://vitest.dev/guide/comparisons.html#jest) to understand the need for migration from Jest to Vitest and its benefits.
 Here is a handy summary of its [Features](https://vitest.dev/guide/features.html) and [IDE Integration](https://vitest.dev/guide/ide.html) with IntelliJ IDEA and VSCode.

 Vitest also provides a [neat UI](https://vitest.dev/guide/ui.html) to view and interact with the tests.
-Open it by running `yarn test:ui`.
+Open it by running `npm run test:ui`.

 Generally an [Enzyme](https://github.com/enzymejs/enzyme) library was used for testing React components.
 However [Enzyme is dead](https://dev.to/wojtekmaj/enzyme-is-dead-now-what-ekl), its last commit is from [09/21](https://github.com/enzymejs/enzyme/commits/master) and it doesn't work for [React v17](https://github.com/enzymejs/enzyme/issues/2429) nor [React v18](https://github.com/enzymejs/enzyme/issues/2524).
 For projects with hundreds/thousands of Enzyme based tests, this is a disaster.
 Although it isn't such a bad thing for new projects.
 Enzyme encouraged bad testing practices e.g. [shallow rendering](https://kentcdodds.com/blog/why-i-never-use-shallow-rendering) and [testing implementation details](https://kentcdodds.com/blog/testing-implementation-details) such as internal state, internal methods of the component, its lifecycle methods, and children.